Break-A-Scene: Extracting Multiple Concepts from a Single Image: Additional Experiments

 \subsection{Qualitative Ablation Study Results}

-As discussed in \Cref{sec:comparisons}, we conducted an ablation study, which includes removing the first phase in our two-phase training scheme, removing the masked diffusion loss, removing the cross-attention loss, and removing the union-sampling.
+As discussed in Section 4.1 in the main paper, we conducted an ablation study, which includes removing the first phase in our two-phase training scheme, removing the masked diffusion loss, removing the cross-attention loss, and removing the union-sampling.
 As seen in \Cref{fig:autoamtic_dataset_qualitative_comparison_ablation} when removing the first training phase, the model tends to generate images that do not correspond to the target text prompt.
 In addition, when removing the masked diffusion loss, the model tends to learn also the background of the original image, which overrides the target text prompt.
 Furthermore, when removing the cross-attention loss, the model tends to mix between the concepts or replicate one of them.
 Finally, removing the union-sampling degrades the ability of the model to generate images with multiple concepts.
+In addition, increasing the probability of only one concept during the union-sampling also has a similar effect of degrading the multiple concepts generation ability.